ShrinidhiUpadhyaya/dynamic-questionnaire/README.md

   - Id specific
     ```
     {
-      "answer": "I have a persistent cough and mild fever.",
+      "response": "I have a persistent cough and mild fever.",
       "status": "success"
     }
     ```
-- **Error Responses:**
+- **Error Response:**
   ```
   {
-    "error": "Failed to fetch answers"
+    "error": "Failed to fetch responses"
   }
   ```
 ### GET /api/question
  - **Purpose:** Retrieve all questionnaires available in the system
- - **Successfull Responses:**
+ - **Successfull Response:**
    ```
    {
      "questionnaires": [